Harvestella

-Harvestella is a 2022 role-playing video game developed by Live Wire and published by Square Enix.
+Harvestella is a 2022 farm life sim role-playing video game developed by Live Wire and published by Square Enix.
 It was released for the Nintendo Switch and Windows on November 4.
 It has been compared to Final Fantasy and Rune Factory, and revolves around farming crops while attempting to save the world from the sudden appearance of a deadly magical plague known as Quietus.

 Gameplay

 The game includes action RPG combat, with the player being able to choose one of twelve classes, including Fighter, Mage and Shadow Walker.
 Other gameplay aspects include life simulation elements, where players can explore their village and talk to its residents, farming, cooking, crafting and fishing.
 Besides the main story, each of the main characters have ten missions that the player must complete to strengthen their relationship with them, but they don't have to be done right away.
 There are also side missions that the player can do anytime.
 Both the character and side missions can be done by talking to a character with a symbol above them.
 The missions will not continue until the player receives letters from the characters, requesting them to come see them.
 They can also be done even after the main story is finished.
 Should the player successfully bond with one of the main characters, it could result in a marriage.
 During combat, players can have up to two of the main characters to help them in battle.
-Some characters may leave the party temporally.
-The game also has multiple endings, all of which are bad endings except one, which is the true ending.
+Some characters may leave the party temporarily.